 Yes, so long as the Fire Safe Council is recognized by the California Fires Safe Council it is an eligible entity.
-Please see the "Eligibility" section on page 5 of the California Climate Investments Fire Prevention Grant Program Procedural Guide for more information on eligible entities.
+Please see the "Eligibility" section of the California Climate Investments Fire Prevention Grant Program Procedural Guide for more information on eligible entities.